feathersjs-ecosystem/feathers-mongoose/README.md

 - Consistency with other service adapters
 - Compatibility with Feathers 1.0+
 - Adequate tests
+- Autoreconnect by default when not passing a connection string
 - Add special query params:
     - $sort
     - $skip